oscc-web/ysyx-website/src/en/project/intro.md

 ![](/res/images/project/intro-background-1.png)

 The processor chip design talent crisis that our country is experiencing has directly led to an imbalance in the domestic IT talent structure, making China's huge IT industry based on foreign software and hardware system platforms.
-Many key technologies are "strangled" by foreign countries, and national security is threatened.To solve this problem, \*\* must base its efforts on the current pressing problems and future strategic needs of the country, advance the cultivation of urgently needed talents in the key field of processor chips, and innovate the training model\*\*.However, due to the increasing cost of high-end processor chip design and production and the increasing difficulty of related technologies, currently only a handful of universities and scientific research institutions with better conditions are able to engage in research in this area and cultivate a small number of talents.This is far from meeting the country’s urgent need for high-end talents in this field.
+Many key technologies are "strangled" by foreign countries, and national security is threatened.To solve this problem, must base its efforts on the current pressing problems and future strategic needs of the country, advance the cultivation of urgently needed talents in the key field of processor chips, and innovate the training model.
+However, due to the increasing cost of high-end processor chip design and production and the increasing difficulty of related technologies, currently only a handful of universities and scientific research institutions with better conditions are able to engage in research in this area and cultivate a small number of talents.This is far from meeting the country’s urgent need for high-end talents in this field.

 ![](/res/images/project/intro-background-2.png)